ChampionAsh5357/NeoForge-Docs/docs/worldgen/biomes/biomemodifiers.md

 ### `RemoveSpawnsBiomeModifier`

 `RemoveSpawnsBiomeModifier` removes mob spawning information from biomes.
-The modifier takes in the `Biome` id or tag of the biomes the spawning information are removed from and the `EntityTypes` of the mobs to remove.
+The modifier takes in the `Biome` id or tag of the biomes the spawning information are removed from and the `EntityType` id or tag of the mobs to remove.

 ```java
 // Define keys for datapack registry objects